 Mr. Masson asked, along with Ms. Collyer, about the goals set by the Board and where they can be found in the Budget Book.
-Dr. Blake explained that they are there in the book.
+Dr. Blake explained that some are there in the book, and others must await the definition of the not-yet completed and approved Strategic Plan.

 Ms. Gannon asked for clarification on what budget the increases and decreases are from.
-Ms. Coppola answered that they are from the current budget
+Ms. Coppola answered that they are from the current budget.